lorenzobunaj/RHUL-MPC-Challenges/challenges/01-defining-mpc/00-semihonest-security/solution/writeup.md

     \end{cases}
 ```

-Clearly, probably $y_0, z_0$ won't be integers, so we need to consider the approximated values of $b, c, x$ for the solution.
+Likely $y_0, z_0$ won't be integers, so we need to consider the approximated values of $b, c, x$ to the nearest integer for the solution.

 Once we got $b, c$, computing $abc$ is trivial.